-Each month, the EEN centre publishes a Euro Info Bulletin for small and medium-sized enterprises.
+Each month, the EEN centre prepares and publishes the Euro Info Bulletin for small and medium-sized enterprises.

 The EEN centre maintains an electronic database containing offers from Polish and foreign businesses that are looking for business partners and for technology partners.

-The Business Partner section on the business services catalogue page of the Polish Chamber of Commerce website contains details of partner-matching services.
-The Foreign Markets section offers advice on taking part in trade fairs, economic missions and exhibitions which offer new business opportunities.
+The KiGNET consulting services on the business services catalogue page of the Polish Chamber of Commerce website contains information on partner-matching services, as well as advice on taking part in trade fairs, economic missions and exhibitions which offer new business opportunities.
 Additional information can be found in the “Members only” section, which is dedicated for registered users.

-Measure 6.1.
-Passport to Exporting of the Operational Programme Innovative Economy aims to strengthen the Polish economy by promoting Poland as an attractive economic partner and a place to make valuable business contacts.
+Measure 6.1 Passport to Export of the Operational Programme Innovative Economy aims to strengthen Polish economy by promoting Poland as an attractive business partner and a place to make valuable business contacts.
 It also aims to increase Polish export and the number of businesses involved in export.
-The measure is addressed at SMEs that are starting to export or potential exporters that have their registered office in Poland, in the case of natural persons, who are resident in Poland.
+The measure is addressed at SMEs that are starting export operations or potential exporters that have their registered office in Poland (in case of natural persons - that are resident in Poland).

-Projects implemented in two separate stages can be co-financed under Measure 6.1 "Passport to Exporting".
+Export development projects can be co-financed under Measure 6.1 "Passport to Export".

-Under Stage II of Measure 6.1., financial assistance is envisaged for projects aimed at the implementation of the Export Development Plan using at least two of the following measures indicated in the Export Development Plan, including at least one of the measures specified in (c) to (e):
+Under Measure 6.1, financial assistance is envisaged for projects aimed at the implementation of an Export Development Plan using at least two of the following measures indicated in the Export Development Plan, including at least one of the measures specified in (c) to (f):